numbas/editor/docs/simplification.rst

     rowVector
         This rule doesn't rewrite expressions, but tells the maths renderer that you'd like vectors to be rendered as rows instead of columns.

+    matrixCommas
+        When not set, the default behaviour is that row-vectors and matrices with one row have commas between horizontally adjacent elements.
+        Matrices with more than one row don't have commas.

+        When turned on, all matrices and row-vectors have commas between horizontally adjacent elements.

+        When turned off, commas are never used between elements of matrices or vectors.

     alwaysTimes
         The multiplication symbol is always included between multiplicands.